kaifang98/tq_22/Data/README.md

 `data culture and literacy`

 ##
-How does Accenture help companies harness the power of data to achieve optimal business outcomes?
+How does A help companies harness the power of data to achieve optimal business outcomes?
 `They develop data governance frameworks that go on to form the basis of the company's data analytics strategy.`

 ##